mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 ## Install Postgresql (Recommended)

-Mattergoals stores data in a SQLite database by default, but we recommend running against Postgres in production (we've tested against Postgres 10.15).
+Matternote stores data in a SQLite database by default, but we recommend running against Postgres in production (we've tested against Postgres 10.15).
 To install, run:

 ```
 sudo apt install postgresql postgresql-contrib